 The MSL is a part-time, two-year evening program structured to permit professionals to integrate their course of study into their work lives.
 Students are required to earn 30 credits spread over four semesters, with a focus in one of five specialty areas: Crisis Management, Cybersecurity, Environmental Law, Health Care Law, or Patent Law.

-During the first year, students will take foundational courses, research and writing classes, and a survey of the chosen specialization.
+During the first year, students will take foundational courses, research and writing classes, and a survey of their chosen specialization.
 During the second year, students will focus on the specialty area, taking seminars in their specializations and working on a faculty-supervised capstone project.
 In their final semester students may take a course in one of the other MSL specialties or an approved graduate-level course at the University of Maryland, College Park in a related topic area.

 |Master of Science in Law Curriculum Overview|

 |US Law and Legal System||3||Course or Seminar in Specialty||3|

 |Legal Methods||3||Course or Seminar in Specialty||3|

 |Legal Research||2||Dispute Resolution & Negotiation||2|

 |Public Law & the Regulatory Process||3||MSL Course or Seminar or an approved UMCP course||3|

 |Ethics in Law & Public Policy||1|

 With a choice among five unique specializations, MSL students will develop an understanding of the law within their chosen field while simultaneously gaining a fluency in the principles and modes of analysis that will complement their existing professional knowledge and experience.
 The program will allow students to develop necessary core competencies, such as: